nyvyn/nyvyn.github.io/_pages/about.markdown

 <h3 class="uk-heading-divider uk-text-light ">Experience</h3>

-**Advisor**
+** Chief Technology Officer **
-Personify
+ITS
-February 2024 - Present
+May 2024 - Present

-Advisory role on efficacy, guardrails, security, and ethical use of generative AI.
+Leading product and technology for high-stakes testing and certification.

 **Chief Product Officer**
 Augeo